Sorana Cîrstea: 2013: First Premier 5 final, top 25

-Sorana began the year at the 2013 ASB Classic where she lost her opener to Heather Watson.
+Sorana began the year at the Auckland Open where she lost her opener to Heather Watson.
 The following week, she defeated Nina Bratchikova before losing to Lauren Davis in the second round at Hobart.
 Cîrstea reached the third round of the Australian Open losing to Li Na.
 She then followed it up with a semifinal showing at the Pattaya Open losing to eventual champion Maria Kirilenko.
 She then reached the third round at Indian Wells where she lost to Agnieszka Radwańska.
-At the Sony Open in Miami, Cîrstea made the 4th round after defeating Angelique Kerber in straight sets.
+At the Miami Open, Cîrstea made the fourth round by defeating Angelique Kerber in straight sets.
 She fell to Jelena Janković in the next round.
 At the French Open, she reached the third round losing to world No. 1 and eventual champion, Serena Williams.
-She then reached the quarterfinal of the Aegon Classic falling to Donna Vekić.
+She then reached the quarterfinal of the Birmingham Classic falling to Donna Vekić.
 Cîrstea lost to Camila Giorgi in the second round at Wimbledon.

-She began the US Open Series with a semifinal at the Bank of the West Classic losing to Dominika Cibulková and a quarterfinal at the Washington Open losing to Alizé Cornet.
+She began the US Open Series with a semifinal at the Stanford Classic losing to Dominika Cibulková and a quarterfinal at the Washington Open losing to Alizé Cornet.
 In the Rogers Cup en route to reaching her first final in five years, Cîrstea beat two former number-one players, Caroline Wozniacki and Jelena Janković, and former Grand Slam champions Petra Kvitová and Li Na.
 She lost to top-seeded Serena Williams in the final in two sets.
 She then withdrew from the Western & Southern Open citing a back injury, and later retired from her first round match at the New Haven Open while trailing against Anastasia Pavlyuchenkova.
 She had reached now the 21st place in the WTA rankings.

-At the US Open, she defeated qualifier Sharon Fichman before then being upset by qualifier Kurumi Nara in the second round.
+At the US Open, she defeated qualifier Sharon Fichman, before then being upset by qualifier Kurumi Nara in the second round.
 Her next tournament was the Guangzhou International Open where she suffered another early-round loss, this time to Bojana Jovanovski.
 She advanced to the second round of the Pan Pacific Open after beating Julia Görges.
 She then defeated Misaki Doi before losing to Svetlana Kuznetsova in the third round.
 She then lost her opening matches at Beijing and Linz to Bojana Jovanovski and Patricia Mayr-Achleitner.

 By the end of the year, she had lost her No. 1 Romanian position to rising star Simona Halep.